fetacore/libartificial/README.md

 # libartificial

 This is a pure C shared library for arbitrarily deep neural networks.
-It is my first attempt to write a scientific project in C but the speed of the tests is already outstanding compared to the implementation in Python.
+It is my first attempt to write a scientific project in C but the speed is already outstanding.
 I made this library in order to assist me with my PhD Thesis research questions.

-It is CPU-only at the moment but I have plans to extend it with [CLBlast](https://github.com/CNugteren/CLBlast) or cuBLAS (if I get my hands on an NVIDIA GPU).
-I also have plans to extend it for CNNs and RNNs.
+It is CPU ([OpenBLAS](https://github.com/xianyi/OpenBLAS)) and GPU ([CLBlast](https://github.com/CNugteren/CLBlast)) friendly (soon with support for cuBLAS if I get my hands on an NVIDIA GPU).
+I have plans to extend it for CNNs and RNNs.
 The bindings for Python and JS (with webassembly) will be ready soon.

 The feedforward procedure does not have a hardcoded depth (it can have as many layers as you want).